Jspsun/SentimentAnalysisAPI/README.md

 ###Usage
 I wanted to make the api as simple and easy to use as possible.
 Super barebones but powerful, you can very easily add sentiment analysis to your project

-1. Simply use the following [url](http://www.SentimentAnalysisEngine.com/)
+1. Simply use the following [url](http://www.SentimentAnalysisEngine.com/).
+This alone won't get your response though.
+We need to send in some text first.
   ```
   www.SentimentAnalysisEngine.com/
   ```

-2. Add the text you want to be analyzed after the last slash. [link](http://www.SentimentAnalysisEngine.com/I love this API.
+2. Add the text you want to be analyzed after the last slash. [(link)](http://www.SentimentAnalysisEngine.com/I love this API.
 But Jonathan Smells terrible.)
   ```
   www.SentimentAnalysisEngine.com/I love this API.
 But Jonathan Smells terrible.
   ```